Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 It's in the Las Vegas Sun.

-Senate Majority Leader Dingy Harry said he thinks the country has to work our way past-based health care.
+Senate Majority Leader Dingy Harry said he thinks the country has to work our way past insurance-based health care.

-He was on a local PBS show in uh in Vegas on Friday night called Nevada Week in Review.
+He was on a local PBS show in Vegas on a Friday night called Nevada Week in Review.

-When asked by panelist Steve Sabilis whether he meant ultimately the country would have to have a health care system that abandoned insurance as the means of accessing health care.
+When asked by panelist Steve Sebelius whether he meant ultimately the country would have to have a health care system that abandoned insurance as the means of accessing health care, Dingy Harry said, yes, absolutely.

 We cannot have a decent health care system that requires people to have insurance.